vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 |Platform/Enterprise Registry|Harbor v2.9.1|registry1.env1.lab.test|

 ## 1. Download all required Plugins, Binaries, and Images
-Besides downloading all the plugins, binaries and images addressed in the primary air-gapped document -
+Besides downloading all the plugins, binaries, and images addressed in the primary air-gapped document -

 ### 1e.
 Download Bitnami Harbor OVA
 Before enabling Supervisor Services in an air-gapped environment, we must host images in a bootstrap container registry.
 This bootstrap repository will be used exclusively to host the necessary images to enable Contour and Harbor Supervisor Services; it will not be utilized for any other purpose.
 The Debian-based Bitnami Harbor OVA (v2.12.2) can be downloaded from the [Bitnami portal](https://bitnami.com/redirect/to?from=%2Fstack%2Fharbor%2Fvirtual-machine&url=https%3A%2F%2Fmarketplace.cloud.vmware.com%2Fservices%2Fdetails%2Fharbor-singlevm%3Fslug%3Dtrue).

 ### 1f.
 Download Trivy Database for Platform Registry (Harbor Supervisor Service)
-Trivy vulnerability scanning database is available for download from gcr.io, updated periodically.
+The Trivy vulnerability scanning database is available for download from gcr.io and is updated periodically.
 In an air-gapped environment, this database must be periodically downloaded to the Bootstrap machine and then moved to the air-gapped environment to be installed on the Platform container registry (Harbor Supervisor Service).

 ```bash
 TRIVY_TEMP_DIR=$(mktemp -d)